Keyboard shortcuts

 labels:

-app: radar-agent
+app: radar-collector

 spec:

-serviceAccountName: radar-agent
+serviceAccountName: radar-collector

 securityContext: